So, you have an essay due for school and are unsure of how to start it and how to go about doing the relevant research...

 - Do you understand all the words in the question?
 The wording of a question is very important to how you answer it.
 If you don’t know the meaning of a word you have to look it up!

 Before you've done any research start with a wee brainstorming session.
 After reading the question, scribble down what your main arguments might be and what information you are looking for.

 Try to construct a base structure to your essay, identifying what you are going to say in your introduction and what you think your main arguments will be.
 If you don’t know them yet don’t worry, you’ll soon know after some reading!

 Choose the right evidence to support your arguments.
 To write an essay you will need to do some reading to gather information and opinions on a topic.

-You may have been given a reading list by your teacher and identify which books you think will be relevant.
+You may have been given a reading list by your teacher, or you might have to find some other books that you think will be relevant.
 Choose your books carefully; you don’t want to spend too much time reading information that you will never use.
 Ask yourself how useful the book be?
 Browse through the contents of the book and if there are no relevant sections, you may wish to look for another source!

 When reading a passage from a book remember that you don’t have to read it all word for word.
 It might be more effective for you to skim read or scan the chapter for relevant headings and words!

 Don’t rely on the same source or author too much!
 Doing this will make your work look unoriginal and repetitive.

 - Take note of any information, statistics or quotations that you think will add to the argument you are making.